 To understand the need of corporate social responsibility (CSR) Recognizing various social sectors where CSR can be of significance

-Analysing the importance of public-private partnership (PPP) in social development
+Analysing the importance of public-private partnership (PPP) in social development limitations of approaches to CSR.

 Sensitize the students about fragile issues of sustainable and responsible business development.